WebAssembly/branch-hinting/document/metadata/code/binary.rst

 It can only be attached to |BRIF| and |IF| instructions.

-Its payload indicates whether the branch is likely or unlikely to be taken.
+Its payload indicates whether the branch's condition is likely or unlikely to be true.

 All branch hints for a module are contained in a single code metadata section with name *'metadata.code.branch_hint'*.